: to assail by words or arguments : oppose or attack as false or lacking integrity

 Did You Know?

 When you impugn, you hazard repugnant pugnacity.
-More simply put, you risk insulting someone to the point where he or she wants to sock you.
-The belligerent implications of "impugn" are to be expected in a word that derives from the Latin verb "pugnare," which means "to fight."
-In its earliest known English uses in the 1300s, "impugn" could refer to a physical attack (as in, "the troops impugned the city") as well as to figurative assaults involving verbal contradiction or dispute.
+More simply put, you risk insulting someone so greatly that they may punch you in response.
+The belligerent implications of impugn are to be expected in a word that derives from the Latin verb pugnare, which means "to fight."
+In its earliest known English uses in the 1300s, impugn could refer to a physical attack (as in, "the troops impugned the city") as well as to figurative assaults involving verbal contradiction or dispute.
 Over time, though, the sense of physical battling has become obsolete and the "calling into question" sense has predominated.
-As you might expect, "pugnare" also gave English other fighting words, including "repugnant" and "pugnacity."
+As you might expect, pugnare also gave English other fighting words, including repugnant and pugnacity.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete a verb meaning "to abuse or censure severely or abusively": _ it _ p _ _ a _ e.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP